Optimal Design under Interference, Homophily, and Robustness Trade-offs: Theoretical guarantees

-The proof is given in \Cref{proof:thm_approximation_error}.
 When $\kappa$ is large, the rounding procedure closely approximates the optimal design covariance; in the limiting Bernoulli randomized design, $\alpha_\kappa = 0$.
 For a complete randomized design, $\alpha_\kappa = 1/(n-1)$.
 Our results allow for $\alpha_\kappa = \Theta(1/ n^{1/3})$, far more correlation than Bernoulli or complete randomizations, while maintaining a constant level of error.
 In contrast, when $\kappa$ is very small, we can optimally solve the problem deterministically.